As a participant in ACE-IT in College, will I get a college degree from VCU?

 How do I pay for College classes, books, meals, etc.?

-Although there is no cost to participate in ACE-IT in College, students will be required to pay regular tuition and other college related fees and expenses.
-VCU courses typically range from $400-$500 per credit hour.
-This does not include fees for books and other expenses.
+Students will be required to pay regular VCU tuition by credit hour and other college related fees and expenses.
+Information on current VCU tuition costs is located at VCU Student Accounting.
+Tuition does not include fees for books and other expenses.

 Additional resources for navigating college costs can be found on VCU's Financial Aid Office website.